create-go-app/cli/README.md

 | `-f`   | `FRONTEND`  | no        | frontend for your project         |                      |
 | `-w`   | `WEBSERVER` | no        | web/proxy server for your project |                      |
 | `-d`   | `DB`        | no        | database for your project         |                      |

+If you not need to install Ansible playbook and roles for your project, you can skip this by adding an `--skip-ansible-roles` argument in `[ARGS...]` section.

 ### `deploy`